leadsbox/leadsbox-backend/README.md

 POST /api/auth/whatsapp/connect

-Body: { accessToken, wabaId, phoneId, userId } ⇒ Saves the connection in MongoDB and calls /{wabaId}/subscribed_apps to enable webhooks.
+Body: { accessToken, wabaId, phoneId, userId } ⇒ Saves the connection in PostgreSQL and calls /{wabaId}/subscribed_apps to enable webhooks.
 Responds "WhatsApp account linked".

 After step 5 inbound messages for that phone number will hit /api/whatsapp/webhook, be tagged by Leadsbox, and appear in the unified inbox.